 I'm convinced that if you take any vegetable, drizzle it with olive oil, sprinkle on salt and pepper, and throw it in the oven for 20 minutes, you'll get some of the best-tasting veggies ever — with little to no effort.
 One vegetable in particular takes to this treatment especially well: cauliflower.
 Whenever I make a batch of the stuff, it disappears without preamble.

 Spicy Cauliflower Stir-Fry: Watch the Video

 Well, with this Meatless Monday recipe, that roasted cauliflower gets a major update.
 Because what do you do if you want that roasted cauliflower to be your main dish as opposed to just a side?
 Why, you serve it with rice, of course!
 And you take that glorious roasted cauliflower and quickly stir-fry it with some onions, garlic, chili, ginger, and scallions.

 This roasted cauliflower stir-fry is actually a riff on a dish we used to order in restaurants all the time in Beijing.
 It was usually brought out to the table in a miniature wok with a candle underneath it to keep it warm and to crisp up the cauliflower as it sat on the table.
 This version gets you similar results, but roasting the cauliflower first makes the process much easier.

 Spooned over a pile of steamed rice, it's a complete meal.
 Vegetarians will rejoice.
 (And so will die-hard carnivores).

 Spicy Roasted Cauliflower Stir-Fry

-head of cauliflower, cut into florets
+large head cauliflower, cut into florets

 vegetable oil, divided